annotation/text-fabric/docs/Api/General.md

             and this combinations will be run.
             The fact that the combined template has to be run in isolation, is the main source of restrictions on the usage of names.
-            It also forces us to juggle with the indentation.

             It is important which templates will be run for each kind of quantifier.

             All templates of all quantifiers will be combined with the atom line that is being quantified on top, without indent.

-            So all qunatifier templates can see their own names, and the name of the atom if it exists.
+            So all quantifier templates can see their own names, and the name of the atom if it exists.
             In one case, a template can see additional names:

-        ??? info "all: have: end:"
+        ??? info "/where/ /have/"

             ```
             atom
-            all:
+            /where/
             templateA
-            have:
+            /have/
             templateH
-            end:
+            /-/
             ```

             This quantifier gives rise to running search for the following templates: